Lithia Arts Guild of Oregon

 The skill required to visualize a work that is completely original, and give it expression, is refined through practice.
 This is the skill that art education offers.
 The young student learns to refine their imaginings into objects that can be shared with all who are interested.
 The basic act of creation - to bring something without substance (the vision) into the material world (the piece).

 The word culture has a wonderful way of describing itself.
 I find yogurt to be the easiest example.
 Milk, the overwhelmingly predominant ingredient of yogurt, is transformed by the addition of warmth and a minute portion of friendly bacteria - the "culture".
 Once complete, the milk itself becomes a "culture" and is permanently changed to yogurt.
-Art is cultural in nature because of its ability to effect large portions of the population.
-Take the Beatles as an example: four young men in strange haircuts appear on the world stage playing music that changes the lives of millions of people.
+The Arts have often served as the catalyst for societal change.
+Take the Beatles as an example: four young men in strange haircuts appear on the world stage playing music, and changed the lives of millions of people.
 This is a cultural event.

 The process: A mustard seed moves the mountain.